pgpglobal/staging/README.md

 6. Download or clone this repo.
 In the terminal, this is done by typing `git clone https://github.com/lunacodes/PGPGlobal.git`
 7. Navigate to the directory that was just created (PGPGlobal by default, unless you gave it a custom name)
 8. Terminal: `bundle exec jekyll serve`
-    * In the future, you can simply run `jekyll serve`, however you may need to run `bundle exec jekyll serve` when new plugins or other elements are added to the site.
+    * In the future, you can simply run `jekyll serve`, however you may need to run `bundle exec jekyll serve` and/or `bundle install` when new plugins or other elements are added to the site.

 <a id="keeping-up-to-date"></a>
 ### Keeping Up-To-Date